Slack empowers the worst behaviors of humans at agitated companies.

 I missed an important note recently where a teammate asked, “Well didn’t you see that on Slack?”
 “Yes, I saw it,” I replied.
 “But it was sandwiched between a Judy’s concern for the lunchroom refrigerator’s power cord and a note from our CEO about the sick leave policy.”
 I was skimming, because there was no context.

 As anyone who has ever tried to communicate company profits to employees will tell you – context is everything.
 Slack provides absolutely zero context on conversations.
-In Slack, there’s no way to tell an important, company-impactful conversation from a cat meme until you actually read it!
+In Slack, there’s no way to tell an important, company-impactful conversation from a cat meme!

 Furthermore, if you aren’t paying for Slack, your messages will disappear at some point (only on their paid tiers are you able to search throughout time).
 So beware of storing company policies, important notes, or really anything you want to find later on Slack.